 - The bounding box of data we want: just the city of Cayenne

-While in previous version of QGIS, downloading OSM data was integrated into the main program and available under Vector > OpenStreetMap > Download data, this functionality has been removed and now requires a plugin to be installed.
+While in a previous version of QGIS, downloading OSM data was integrated into the main program and available under Vector > OpenStreetMap > Download data, this functionality has been removed and now requires a plugin to be installed.
 On the positive side, these plugins now require much fewer steps to obtain the data.
 There are several plugins available that can be used for downloading OSM data.
 We here show you the steps using the OSMDownloader plugin.
 Go ahead and install this plugin from the QGIS plugin manager.
 You should be able to find it under "Not installed".
 When activated, the plugin will add a toolbar with a single button to QGIS: When you click it, this button will become highlighted and you can then select an area in the map canvas for which you want to download the OSM data.

 Now perform the following steps: